SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

 <a name="top"></a>
-# Exploratory Data Analysis on Spotify 2023 Dataset
+# Exploratory Data Analysis on Spotify 2023 Dataset🎶
 This respository includes an Exploratory Data Anaylsis on the `Most Streamed Spotify Songs 2023` Dataset using Python.

 ## TABLE OF CONTENTS